What causes MND?

 Lifestyle and environmental factors that might assist the development of MND have been studied in depth over the years.
 These studies have found possible links between MND and:

-The evidence gained in these studies has often been conflicting and, in most cases, there are no clear conclusions.
-With such limited information it is not possible to provide advice or guidance to people to reduce the risk of developing MND.
-However, research into these factors is still ongoing.
+The evidence gained in these studies has often been conflicting and clear conclusions cannot be given.
+With these limits, it is not yet possible to provide guidance on how to reduce the risk of developing MND.
+However, research into these factors is progressing.

 What goes wrong in motor neurones?